openlookeng/hetu-core/hetu-docs/en/preagg/overview.md

    `Integer, TinyInt, SmallInt, BigInt, Date`

    For other data types, it is difficult to identify if two predicates are continuous therefore they cannot be merged together.
-And because of this issue, there is possibility that particular cube may not be used during query optimization even if the cube has all the required data.
+And because of this issue, there is possibility that particular Cube may not be used during query optimization even if the Cube has all the required data.
 For example,

 ```sql
    INSERT INTO CUBE store_sales_cube WHERE store_id BETWEEN 'A01' AND 'A10';
    INSERT INTO CUBE store_sales_cube WHERE store_id BETWEEN 'A11' AND 'A20';
 ```
-   Here these two predicates cannot be merged into store_id BETWEEN 'A01' AND 'A20'; So the cube won't be used for queries that are spanning over two the predicates;
+   Here these two predicates cannot be merged into store_id BETWEEN 'A01' AND 'A20'; So the Cube won't be used for queries that are spanning over two the predicates;

 ```sql